 If you normally reside in Bangkok and have your registration there, and your wife has her house registration (if married) – the ‘tabien baan’ (ทะเบียนบ้าน) – and ID card (บัตรประชาชน) at the same address in Bangkok, then all applications must be made at police Special Branch, who’s location is at the National Police Headquarters on Rama 1 Road.
 For those who know Bangkok well, it is across the road from Central World.
 Details can be found here.

 Important note: If you are based outside of Bangkok and registered in another province, applications need to be made at the local division of Special Branch in that province.
-Except for possibly Chiang Mai and Phuket, applying via local Special Branch offices are a non-starter.
-Local officers aren’t trained or equipped to handle applications and if they do somehow do take your application, there are stories where peoples applications remain there gathering dust.
+Except for the list of offices, we outline below, applying via your local Special Branch offices is likely a non-starter.
+Local officers aren’t trained or equipped to handle applications and if they do somehow take your application, there are stories where peoples applications remain there gathering dust or being delayed by years before they are sent to Bangkok.

 The long and the short of it is that the most efficient strategy is to bite bullet and find a friend who will allow for your names to be put on their Bangkok based house registration.
 The Special Branch people in Bangkok know the challenges of applying elsewhere, so they won’t mind at all that you have moved your registration to Bangkok simply for the purpose of the application.